The world doesn’t just have nations with official passport stamps. There are dozens of stateless nations fighting for independence.

 The ochre and butterfat body paint is used as sunscreen, mosquito repellent, and body moisturizer.

 The scramble to conquer Africa also reduced some 2000 tribes into just over 50 nations.
 It would be easy to fill this list with examples.
 One that really stands out is the red-painted Himba bushmen.
 Only 50,000 of these semi-nomadic herders remain.
 Their iconic hairstyles and dramatic face paint make them incredibly photogenic, as does dazzling headdresses and smearing the whole body in a mixture of ochre and butterfat.
 Although their remoteness and ability to survive in the desert has kept them relatively intact, modern developments in Namibia continue to erode their culture.

 Best experienced: Husky led adventures across Greenland

-If it wasn’t for oil and gas then nobody would bother the Inuit too much.
+If it wasn’t for oil and gas, then nobody would bother the Inuit too much.
 Their Arctic homelands are infertile, freezing, and almost impossible to live on.
 All of which makes it even more essential to preserve their unique lifestyle and culture.
 Gradually their lands are being overtaken by polluting oil fields and ugly industrial towns, forcing the Inuit into even more remote locations.
-To really explore a white wonderland with the indigenous landowners, head to Greenland and take a husky ride over endless expanses of snow and ice.
+To really explore a white wonderland with the indigenous landowners, head to Greenland and take a husky ride over endless snow and ice expanses.